 One feature that I’ll discuss more in-depth in a moment is its interaction with medications.
 Regarding pain, shilajit interacts positively with morphine, minimizing the buildup of tolerance to morphine and, therefore, reducing the amount of this medication that one in serious pain would need to introduce into his or her system for effective pain relief.
 (15)

 Those with diabetes may be interested to know that shilajit can help reduce blood glucose and lipid profiles in diabetes patients, especially when taken in conjunction with diabetes medications.
 (16, 17)

-Shilajit is a main ingredient in a supplement known as D-400, Diabecon or GlucoCare.
+Shilajit is the main ingredient in a supplement known as D-400, Diabecon or GlucoCare.
 This supplement is designed to combine the most powerful Ayurvedic natural treatments into one pill.
-D-400 reduces blood glucose levels and shows potential to repair damage to the pancreas caused by diabetes.
+D-400 reduces blood glucose levels and shows the potential to repair damage to the pancreas caused by diabetes.
 (18)

 6. Helps Prevent and Protect from Cancer

-Fascinatingly, shilajit has been found to be toxic to various of types of cancers, including lung, breast, colon, ovarian and liver cancer.
-Some researchers attribute its toxicity to these cancer to the presence and combination of heavy metals in the substance, making it a potential natural cancer treatment.
+Fascinatingly, shilajit has been found to be toxic to various types of cancers, including lung, breast, colon, ovarian and liver cancer.
+Some researchers attribute its toxicity to these cancers to the presence and combination of heavy metals in the substance, making it a potential natural cancer treatment.
 (19)